MichailiK/deltarune-nix/README.md

 Insecure packages are not built for cache.nixos.org, and thus must instead be built locally.

+## Why am I building libTAS?
+It's in nixpkgs!

+libTAS is packaged in nixpkgs, however, as of writing, it is behind by 1 version and has an issue where audio cannot be recorded.
+Once those are fixed in nixpkgs, the libTAS packages here will point to nixpkgs again.

 ## Special Thanks

 Special thanks to the [deltaport] maintainers for making this Nix/NixOS port